 Anything with moving parts is going to need some maintenance, no matter how well it is installed.
-And when it comes to moving parts, you can’t beat the automatic garage.
+Always leave a garage door installation to a residential garage door installation company.

 Your automatic garage has tracks, chains, cables, springs, and of course, the garage door itself.
 All of these parts will move every single day – that is until they stop moving and you’re stuck with a half-open garage door.

 To avoid this nightmare scenario, regular automatic garage door maintenance is necessary.
 Thankfully, with the 10 steps we have outlined below, it’s not too hard to keep your garage door moving and ensure your automatic garage remains in the best condition possible.

 How Often Should You Be Performing Garage Door Maintenance?

 If you’ve chosen a good residential garage door installation company, your garage door will be a quality product that’s perfectly installed.This means you should only need to check the condition of your garage door every few months – two to four times a year depending on its condition.

 When you do check your automatic garage door, switch it to the manual setting and open and close the door.
 If the door opens and closes smoothly and consistently, that’s a great first sign.
 Also listen for any unusual sounds when opening or closing the door.
 If you’re happy with what you see and hear, your garage is probably in pretty good condition.
 To keep it that way, complete some quick preventative maintenance on all the essential parts.